delan/www.azabani.com/drafts/spelling-grammar-2.md

     * [Who’s got green?](#fixing-tests)
 * [What now?](#what-now)

-## Current status
+<h3 id="impl-status">Implementation status</h3>

-A rudimentary version of highlight inheritance has landed, including support for ::highlight ([Fernando Fiori](https://crrev.com/c/3237158)).
+Chromium 96 includes a rudimentary version of highlight inheritance, with support for ::highlight in Chromium 98 ([Fernando Fiori](https://crrev.com/c/3237158)).
-More work needs to be done to improve performance and iron out edge cases.
-This implementation is currently behind a Blink feature flag:
+This is currently behind a Blink feature:

 <figure><div class="scroll" markdown="1">
     --enable-blink-features=HighlightInheritance
 </div></figure>

-Adding to our initial support for ::{spelling,grammar}-error, we’ve since landed the same for the new {spelling,grammar}-error decoration types.
+Adding to our initial support for ::{spelling,grammar}-error, we’ve since made progress on the new {spelling,grammar}-error decorations.
-So far, both are mostly only supported in style, not in paint; while the cascade and other style calculations will understand them, they aren’t very useful yet.
+While they are accepted but ignored in Chromium 96, you’ll be able to *see* them in Chromium 98, with our early paint support.

-We’ve also made it possible to change the color of native squiggly lines by setting ‘text-decoration-color’ on either of the new pseudo-elements.
+Chromium 96 also makes it possible to change the color of native squiggly lines by setting ‘text-decoration-color’ on either of the new pseudo-elements.
-This feature, and the features above, are also behind a flag:
+This feature, and the features above, are behind a Blink feature:

 <figure><div class="scroll" markdown="1">
     --enable-blink-features=CSSSpellingGrammarErrors